Harvesting Red Earth

 Observing ancient protocols

-Paula obtains red earth from a variety of sources and harvests it following methods taught to her by Ojibwe elders.
+Paula obtains red earth from a variety of sources.

 After harvesting red earth, depending on the raw materials, the pigment may have to be dried, sifted, heated, crushed, or ground.
 It is then stored in tightly sealed containers to keep it dry.
 Pictograph paint (pigment with added binder), is usually made fresh, in small batches.

-The artist gathering red earth with a traditional digging stick.
+Artist gathering red earth with traditional digging stick.

 Primitive pictograph painting tools

 In prehistoric times paint tools were made out of anything at hand; sticks, bones, hair, plant fibers, and feathers.
 Later, tools became a bit more practical and paint bags were embellished with quillwork, beads, or decoration.

 Paula uses a variety of tools including modern brushes and more primitive ones which are made like the originals.